Beckdus/Guild-on-Base-Learn-Roles/README.md

-data optimization and guild on base le
+data optimization and guild on base l